rails/rails/guides/source/association_basics.md

 -----------------

 In Rails, an _association_ is a connection between two Active Record models.
-Associations are essential because they simplify common operations in your code.
-They enhance readability, help to maintain database integrity, and leverage powerful Rails methods for managing related data effortlessly.
+Associations are essential because they simplify common operations in your code, enhance readability, help to maintain database integrity, and leverage powerful Rails methods for managing related data effortlessly.

-Consider a simple Rails application that has a model for authors and a model for books.
-Each author can have many books.

-Without associations, the model declarations would look like this:
+Consider a simple Rails application with models for authors and books.
+Without associations, creating and deleting books for that author would require a tedious and manual process.
+Here's what that would look like:

+First, we set up the models.
+Notice how there is no association between an `author` and a `book`.

 ```ruby
 class Author < ApplicationRecord